Generation of photonic hooks from patchy microcylinders: Results and Discussion

-Next, the background medium was changed to air (n$_2$ = 1.0) [Fig. 3(a)] and water (n$_2$ = 1.33) [Fig. 3(b)] in order to investigate the influence of background RI on the characteristics of PHs.
-As shown in Fig. 3(a), when the background RI is 1.0, the light entering the microcylinder will be reflected multiple times by the Ag film.
+Next, the background medium was changed to air (n$_2$ = 1.0) (Figure \ref{Figure 3}a) and water \mbox{(n$_2$ = 1.33)} (Figure \ref{Figure 3}b) in order to investigate the influence of background RI on the characteristics of PHs.
+As shown in Figure \ref{Figure 3}a, when the background RI is 1.0, the light entering the microcylinder will be reflected multiple times by the Ag film.
 The direction of light propagation is thus changed from Path 1 to Path 2 on the first reflection, and then from Path 2 to Path 3 on the second reflection.
-When the background RI is 1.33, the patchy cylinder forms a jet-like beam with a bending angle $\beta$ = 15.4$^\circ$.
-The beam has the greatest intensity outside the cylinder with an enhancement factor of I$_{max}$ = 24.8.
-Considering that water is one of the most commonly used biocompatible materials, studying the PHs in water is of great importance for the practical applications of such curved beams.
-Therefore, we will use n$_2$ = 1.33 as the RI of background medium in the following studies.
+When the background RI is 1.33, the patchy cylinder forms a jet-like beam with a bending angle $\beta$ = 15.4$^\circ$. {The subtense and height increment of the beam are L = 6.17 $\upmu$m and H = 0.30 $\upmu$m, respectively}.
+The beam has the greatest intensity outside the cylinder with an enhancement factor of \mbox{I$_{max}$ = 24.8.} Considering that water is one of the most commonly used biocompatible materials, studying the PHs in water is of great importance for the practical applications of such curved beams.
+Therefore, we will use n$_2$ = 1.33 as the RI of the background medium in the following studies.